ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Added options to customize shadow blur, bias and cascade blending
 - Various other fixes, like LOD lights now appear at the appropriate time like on the console versions

-### Details
+### Some details

 - **AimingZoomFix** - set to **1** for proper fix, so it behaves like on xbox, set to **2** to have this fixed feature enabled in IV and TLAD, set to **-1** to disable this feature. **0** disables the fix, as usual.
 - **FpsLimit** - enter a desired value to specify the number of frames per second you want for the game.
 Like 30, 45, 60 or more.
 This will affect all gameplay.
+Refresh rate offsets may also be used.
 - **ExtraCutsceneFix** - fix stuttering animations in cutscenes
 - **CutsceneFpsLimit** - enter a desired value to specify the number of frames per second you want for the game to use on cutscenes only.
 - **ScriptCutsceneFovLimit** - this is the minimum fov value the game can set during script cutscenes, [like this one](https://www.youtube.com/watch?v=NzKw7ijHG10&hd=1).
 It prevents the game to zoom in too much on high fps.
 Since it's not a proper fix for the issue, you may disable it and use _hidden_ setting **ScriptCutsceneFpsLimit** that works the same way as **CutsceneFpsLimit**.